HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CreateAServletForStaticFiles.md

 1) Open Rational Application Developer (RAD).
 In this case version 9.7 was used.

-2) File > New > Web Project > Project name = "myServlet" > Select "Simple" Project Template > Select "Java EE" Programming Model > Next > Accept defaults under "Deployment" project settings > Finish
+2) Go to File > New > Web Project

+3) Set Project name = "myServlet"

+4) Select "Simple" Project Template > Select "Java EE" Programming Model > Next

+5) Accept defaults under "Deployment" project settings and click Finish

-3) In the left column of RAD, right mouse on "myServlet" > New > Servlet > (Java package name is arbitrary, for example "com.hcl.myservlet") > Class name = "myClass" > Finish
+6) In the left column of RAD, right mouse on "myServlet" and select > New > Servlet > (Java package name is arbitrary, for example "co7.hcl.myservlet") Set Class name = "myClass".
+Click Finish

-4) Expand myServlet > Java Resources > src > com.hcl.myservlet > click on myClass.java > Add this line of code to the doGet method in myClass.java :
+7) Expand myServlet > Java Resources > src > com.hcl.myservlet.
+Click on myClass.java.
+Add this line of code to the doGet method in myClass.java :

     ```java
     "